k13-engineering/node-syscall-napi/README.md

 # node-syscall-napi
-Node.js module to perform promise-based asynchronous syscalls
+Node.js module to perform synchronous syscalls

 ## About